pola-rs/polars-book/user_guide/src/quickstart/intro.md

 ## Lazy quick start

-If we want to run this query in `lazy polars` we'd write:
+If we want to run this query in `lazy Polars` we'd write:

 ```python
 import polars as pl